Lin Yi-chuan

-Lin Yi-chuan (林益全; born November 11, 1985) is a Taiwanese professional baseball infielder for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
-He has previously played in the CPBL for the Fubon Guardians.
+Lin Yi-chuan (林益全; born November 11, 1985) is a Taiwanese professional baseball infielder for the Shanghai Dragons of Chinese Professional Baseball (CPB).
+He has previously played in Taiwan's Chinese Professional Baseball League (CPBL) for the Fubon Guardians and the Uni-President Lions.

-He was the first position player to be named Rookie of the Year and MVP in the Chinese Professional Baseball League the same year.
+He was the first position player to be named Rookie of the Year and MVP in the CPBL the same year.

 Career

 Sinon Bulls/EDA Rhinos/Fubon Guardians

 Lin debuted for the Taiwan national baseball team in the 2005 Asian Baseball Championship, which he led in home runs.
 He hit .250/.294/.313 as a part-time third sacker in the 2005 Baseball World Cup.
 In the 2006 Intercontinental Cup, he hit .135/.158/.162 as the starting third baseman for Taiwan.
 He batted .306/.342/.500 in the 2007 World Port Tournament – he tied Sidney de Jong for fifth in the tournament in home runs (2), tied Yosvani Peraza for 6th in runs (6) and was 6th in RBI (5).
 His offensive production was similar to the USA's third baseman, top prospect Pedro Alvarez.
 He helped Taiwan win a Silver Medal.
 In the 2007 Baseball World Cup, Lin went 0 for 1 as the backup third baseman to Tai-Shan Chang.

 Lin hit .130/.231/.174 for Taiwan in the 2008 Final Olympic Qualification Tournament as the starting third baseman.
 Despite his struggles, they won a spot in the 2008 Summer Olympics.
 Lin had a couple defensive gaffes in a loss to the South Korean national baseball team.
 In the second inning, he did not get to a grounder by Dae-ho Lee that reporters said was within his range.
 Later in the inning, he again did not get to a ball in close range of third hit by Jin-man Park.
 The two plays, coupled with a Che-Hsuan Lin miscue, contributed to two Korean runs and the win.